-After the committee accepts the proposal, the committee chair submits a signed copy of the Results of Examination, Residency Requirements, and Dissertation Defense for the PhD in Nursing Degree form to the PhD Director, who files the form with the School of Graduate Studies.
+Committee chair can complete a signed paper copy of the Results of Examination, Residency Requirements, and Dissertation Defense for the PhD in Nursing Degree form to the PhD Director, who files the form with the School of Graduate Studies.
 All Committee members retain copies of the form.

 Conducting the Dissertation.
 After the committee approves the dissertation proposal, candidates must have all IRB approvals from all participating agencies before data collection can begin.
 After data collection, the next steps in the process are data analysis and the writing of chapters four and five.
-The candidate is expected to meet formally or consult with the chair on a minimum of a monthly basis or more often as needed to insure steady dissertation progress until the dissertation process is completed.
+The candidate is expected to meet formally or consult with the chair on a minimum of a monthly basis or more often as needed to ensure steady dissertation progress until the dissertation process is completed.
 This communication may take place via face-to-face meetings, email, phone or other media.
 Specific goals and timelines for progress should be agreed upon by the chair and the candidate.
 Candidates consult committee members as needed.